On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 Recipe Schema Example for RecipeTin Eats

 Furthermore, Google supports 32 different types of schema.
-This includes Articles, Events, FAQs, How-to, Local Businesses, Products, etc.
+This includes articles, events, FAQs, How-tos, local businesses, products, etc.

 This is one of the more complicated tasks on this on-page SEO checklist.
 However, Google provides a Structured Data Markup Helper to help you add schema to your page.